davidshq/miqa-notes/annotations-project/using-dynamic-settings.md

 # Dynamic Settings

-One aspect of the Annotations project has been the abstraction of various hard-coded settings in MIQA.
-MIQA Annotations is directed particularly towards lung scans while the initial use case for MIQA was brain scans, as such some of the models, artifacts, etc. do not align.

-Rather than change the hard-coded instances we have chosen to make the settings dynamically configurable.
+MIQA was initially created for brain scans and as such had a number of different settings hard-coded into the application.
+MIQA Annotations is aimed at lung scans and as such needed to change a number of these hard-coded settings (models, artifacts, etc.).
+Rather than change the settings in-place we've chosen to implement settings using a Django model.

 This document begins with a brief explanation of how one needs to setup the projects when using annotations and then continues with a description of the abstraction created.